 Marroquin-Flores was introduced to SACNAS as an undergraduate student at the University of New Mexico.
 During that time, she presented research on sea turtles at a SACNAS conference in San Diego.
 “I just had such a good experience, and it really just kind of motivated me to bring SACNAS here to ISU,” she said.

-Last fall she began laying the groundwork for the Illinois State chapter while serving a fellowship with the Yale Ciencia Academy for Career Development.
+In fall 2018 she began laying the groundwork for the Illinois State chapter while serving a fellowship with the Yale Ciencia Academy for Career Development.